Tamil diaspora: Canada

-Canada has a large concentration of Sri Lankan Tamils, almost 90% of the Tamil population - amounting to 120,000.
-Several Canadian universities contain large Tamil Student Associations (TSAs).

 As per the 2021 Canadian census, Tamil Canadians number approximately 240,000 and account for roughly 0.7% of Canada's population.

-There are many more pro-active voluntary organisations keeping the Tamil culture alive.
+A large majority of Tamil Canadians consist of Sri Lankan Tamils.
+The 2021 census also recorded Tamil as the largest South Asian mother tongue in Toronto.
+While Tamil populations exist in all provinces and territories, the largest concentrations exist in Southern Ontario, Lower Mainland, and Calgary-Edmonton Corridor.
+Since the 1970s, Tamils have opened numerous businesses, shops, places of worship, and service-based organizations that cater to the community.
+They also host yearly major events, such as street festivals and cultural events.
+Several Tamil cinema celebrities have hosted major musical and film-based events in major Canadian cities.

 One of the most popular overseas branches of Chennai-based Saravanaa Bhavan, the world's largest Indian vegetarian restaurant chain, is located in Edison, New Jersey, U.S.

 United States

 The New York City Metropolitan Area, including Central New Jersey, as well as Long Island and Staten Island in New York, is home to the largest Tamil American population.

 Central New Jersey contains the largest population concentration of Indian Americans of Tamil descent.
 Sizeable populations of Indian American Tamils have also settled in New York City, and New Jersey and New York house separate Tamil Sangams.
 The Washington, D.C. metropolitan area on the East Coast as well as Silicon Valley on the West Coast also have Tamil associations.
 On the other hand, the New York City and Los Angeles metropolitan areas and Central New Jersey are home to the largest concentrations of Tamil-speaking Sri Lankan Americans.

 According to the U.S. Census Bureau's 2012-2016 American Community Survey, there are 438,699 people speaking Tamil at home in the US.